 Image : NOTE: The below Blu-ray captures were taken directly from the Blu-ray disc.

 Capra's Pocketful of Miracles has made it to Blu-ray from Kino Lorber.
 The 2.35:1 framed image looks quite good.
-This is single-layered with a modest bitrate but I expect this is as good as the film has ever looked on digital.
-Colors are vibrant, but true with some pleasing contrast.
+This is single-layered with a modest bitrate but I expect this is as good as the film has ever looked on digital to date.
+Colors aren't vibrant, but true with some pleasing contrast.
 Pretty solid although not impressively dynamic.
 This Blu-ray does its job of presenting Capra's amusing and touching film in 1080P without any manipulation.
 The source was quite consistent without damage or marks.

 CLICK EACH BLU-RAY CAPTURE TO SEE ALL IMAGES IN FULL 1920X1080 RESOLUTION

 More Kino - Region 'A' - Blu-ray Captures